mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 12 September 2025

-- The average temperature today is 13.8˚C,
+- The average temperature today is 13.1˚C,
-- With highs of 14.75˚C and lows of 13.16˚C,
+- With highs of 13.73˚C and lows of 12.61˚C,
-- It may feel like 13.22˚C with few clouds
+- It may feel like 12.58˚C with light rain
-- The wind speed is 6.69m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 76%
+- The pressure is 1009hPa and humidity is 81%
 - The sun will rise at 05:38 and set at 18:31

 <!-- weather_marker ends -->